mafintosh/codecs/README.md

 * utf-16le
 * binary

-If an unknown type is passed in `binary` is used.
+If an unknown type is passed-in, the `fallback` is used if given, else `binary`.
 If you want to use a custom codec you can pass in an object containing a an `encode` and `decode` method and that will be returned.

 #### `var buf = codec.encode(value)`